Jigsaws64/Jigsaws64/README.md

 ## // whoami

-- 💀 I am currently pursuing my OSCP certification with the aim of securing a junior penetration tester role
+- 💀 Currently pursuing my OSCP certification with the aim of securing a junior penetration tester role
-- 🌍 In my free time, I enjoy working out, reading, participating in CTF challenges, playing the piano, and the occasional classic gaming
+- 🌍 I enjoy working out, reading, participating in CTF challenges, playing the piano, and the occasional classic gaming
 - 📝 Check out my blog CTF writeups, which can be found at [Blog](https://jigsaws64.github.io/)